 Equipment failures, inadequate protective systems, and unsafe work practices are to blame for most of these accidents.
-Addressing the causes around these top four types of accidents will prevent mishaps and keep construction workers safe.
+Addressing the causes of these top four types of accidents will prevent mishaps and keep construction workers safe.

-Equipment and vehicle accidents happen when drivers don't see workers.
+- Increase spatial awareness: accidents happen when drivers don't see workers.

 - Examine the job site and look for employees in compromising positions, such as between a stationary object and a moving vehicle.
 Recording this in your book will help because workers aren't always aware of their surroundings.